vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 ## The General Kubernetes Debugging Workflow and Techniques

-The general workflow is to first dive into the events, learn about the pod state, then dive into the logs.
+The general workflow is to get the events, learn about the pod state, then get the pod logs.
 If these steps do not provide sufficient information, further steps are needed.
 For example, checking the application configuration and network connectivity within a container.